 washcloth in a plastic bag and another dry one in a separate bag.
 If your dog

 reacts to deicers you can remove them on the spot.
 Make sure to wipe and dry

 as thoroughly as possible.

-- An emollient protectant that is applied directly to your dog’s paw pads is another
+- An emollient protectant that is applied directly to your dog’s paw pads is

-pads along with protecting them.
+conditioning paw pads along with protecting them.

-- Leaving your dog tied outside while you run an errand inside is never a good idea
+- Leaving your dog tied outside while you run an errand inside is never a good

+pinch collars.
 The law also prohibits leaving a dog without food, water or

 shelter for more than 15 minutes while tied up.

-- When it comes to coats, it comes down to what your dog is already wearing and
+- When it comes to coats, it comes down to what your dog is already wearing

-will also protect your dog’s underside, the part most
+something that will also protect your dog’s underside, the part most

 exposed to the sidewalk.
 Also, try and get something fitted for a dog and

 not a human; better dog coats are modeled more along the lines of a horse

 Puppies typically have less body fat than adults so they would most always